kanopi/shrubs/CHEATSHEET.md

 - Create a Content Type: [Code Snippet](#create-a-content-type)
 - Test if a user/user role can't create content: [Code Snippet](#user-content-test-if-a-useruser-role-cant-create-content)
+- Test if User or User Role can or can't delete a Content type: [Code Snippet](#test-if-user-or-user-role-can-or-cant-delete-a-content-type)

 Then multiple e2e tests can re-use them like this: